Oregon vs. Colorado NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Oregon and its opponents have combined to score more than 49 points in six of seven games this season.

-- Colorado's games have gone over 49 points in only one opportunity this season.

-- The two teams combine to average 49 points per game, an amount equal to the over/under in this contest.
+- The two teams combine to average 49 points per game, an amount equal to the total in this contest.

-- These two squads combine to surrender 43.1 points per game, 5.9 fewer than this contest's over/under.
+- This contest's over/under is 5.9 points greater than the 43.1 these two squads combine to surrender per game this season.

-- The Ducks and their opponents have scored an average of 58.8 points per game in 2021, 9.8 more than Saturday's total.

-- The 49 total in this game is 1.3 points above the 47.7 average total in Buffaloes games this season.

 Oregon Stats and Trends